-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact initial ground-disturbing activities at either archaeologist contacts the tribes interest them an opportunity to provide a cultural Therefore, the Project Facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not ted in monit Illy-affiliated expected to ehistory. oring such ac Native Americ eliminate imp tivity so as t can monitor ortant exam o afford nples of the b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-(Sources: Analysis contained within this document) Recycled Water Pipelines, Recycled Water Reservoirs and Pump Station, and Facilities at WRCRWA Treatment Plant The Project will not have any impacts that are individually limited but cumulatively considerable.
-Moreover, the Project will not result in any significant impacts.
-The Project is consistent with local and regional plans, including the AQMP, and the Project's air quality emissions do not exceed the SCAQMD-established thresholds of significance.
-The Project adheres to all other land use plans and policies with jurisdiction in the Project area.
-The Project is not considered growth-inducing as defined by State CEQA Guidelines Section 15126.2(d).
-The Project will not induce, either directly or indirectly, population and housing growth, and will temporarily increase traffic volume at a marginal volume in the Project area during construction-related activities.
-Therefore, regarding cumulative impacts, the Project's impacts will be less than significant. c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? $\boxtimes$
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact initial ground-disturbing activities at either archaeologist contacts the tribes interest them an opportunity to provide a cultural Therefore, the Project Facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not major periods of California history or present the project facilities are not ited in monit illy-affiliated expected to ehistory. oring such ac Native Ameri eliminate imp tivity so as t can monitor ortant exam o afford nples of the b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+Recycled Water Pipelines, Recycled Facilities at WRCRWA Treatment Plate.
+The Project will not have any impacts the considerable.
+Moreover, the Project will The Project is consistent with local and Project's air quality emissions do not exsignificance.
+The Project adheres to all jurisdiction in the Project area.
+The Project State CEQA Guidelines Section 1512 directly or indirectly, population and how volume at a marginal volume in the Project significant.
+Water Resent Int Inat are individual are individua dually limited any significans, including the AQMD-estab se plans and insidered growhy Project will not and will temping constructions. but cumulated impacts. he AQMP, a lished threst policies with with-inducing the induce, electrical increstion and induce and the holds of as defined ither ease traffic activities. c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?